Mallik-G/semint/README.md

     - worksharing : mostly on Pig/Hive Hadoop
     - multiquery : for multiquery optimization
     - spark : for spark and its ecosystem
+    - systemdesign: documents related to technical details of system design